The role of ultrastaging in sentinel lymph node biopsy with ICG mapping in endometrial cancer

 Affiliations:

 - Moscow S.P.
-Botkin Multidisciplinary Research and Clinical Center, Moscow, Russia
+Botkin Multidisciplinary Research and Clinical Center

-- Hertsen Moscow Oncology Research Institute — branch of the National Medical Research Radiological Centre, Moscow, Russia
+- Hertsen Moscow Oncology Research Institute — branch of the National Medical Research Radiological Centre

 - Section: Original Study Articles